PaddlePaddle/PaddleFL/docs/source/examples/md/gru4rec_examples.md

 ```

 ### Performance
-Experiment simulate the real scene which everyone has only one part of all data.
-To approve the FedAvg Strategy's effective, we construct baselines.
+An experiment simulate the real scenarios in which everyone has only one part of the whole dataset.
+To evaluate the FedAvg Strategy's effectiveness, we construct baselines through simulated experiments.
 First baseline is the traditional way which all data stored together.
 We compare the single mode and distribute Parameter Server mode.
 The results below show that FedAvg Strategy with spilted data is same effective with traditional way.
 Second baseline trains model with only one part data and results show smaller data reuslt in worse precision.

 ```sh
 # download code and readme